 Our proprietary channel, an Android Phone channel uses our free Android apps to turn your phone into a message relayer for your account.
 When your account sends a message, it notifies your Android phone.
 The phone will then send the message out from your local number on your behalf.
 If somebody responds to that message, the phone will then relay that message to your account.
-You can send up to 330 messages/hour by downloading our free message packs from the Google Play Store.
+You can send up to 330 messages/hour by downloading our free message packs within the app.

 Ideal for those who: